Amarula Cake

 You might also like :

-Amarula Chocolate Caramel Cake
+ps: also have a look at my Amarula Chocolate Caramel Cake 😊

 Is caramel essence the same as caramel extract?
 The items I find that are labeled “essence” appear to be oil based and come with a dropper.
 That seems like it would be very strong to use a teaspoon of it?
 Thinking of just using vanilla extract?